Overview

 • Had a last reported current ratio (current assets divided by current liabilities) that Ingalls

-& Snyder viewed as healthy (defined as a last-reported current ratio of greater than 1.4
+viewed as healthy (defined as a last-reported current ratio of greater than 1.4 derived from

-• Had a current fiscal year price-to-earnings ratio based on Bloomberg consensus analyst
+• Had a fiscal year price-to-earnings ratio based on Bloomberg consensus analyst earnings

-From the securities meeting the above criteria, Ingalls & Snyder selected the twenty-five (25)
+From the securities meeting the above criteria, Ingalls selected the twenty-five (25)

-securities with the lowest enterprise value to free cash flow ratio as calculated by Bloomberg.
+securities with the lowest enterprise value to free cash flow ratio as calculated by Bloomberg to be

 Investors can lose money by investing in the Trust.
 An investment in units of the Trust